brennerm/uptimerobot-operator/README.md

 ### Create an UptimeRobot API key

-1. Log in to your UptimeRobot account
+1. [Create an](https://uptimerobot.com/signUp) or login to your UptimeRobot account (no credit card required and they provide up to 50 monitors for free)
 2. Go to "My Settings"
 3. Generate and save "Main API Key" (the other API keys do not provide sufficient permissions to create, update and delete monitors)

 ### Running local

-> :information_source: **These command will make the operator work with your currently selected Kubernetes cluster (`kubectl config current-context`).**
+> :information_source: **These commands will make the operator work with your currently selected Kubernetes cluster (`kubectl config current-context`).**

 1. Install all dependencies `pipenv install`
 2. Set UptimeRobot API key `export UPTIMEROBOT_API_KEY=$MY_UPTIMEROBOT_API_KEY`